top of page

 Resources

-The Healthy Materials Lab at Parson's School of Design
+The Healthy Materials Lab at Parsons School of Design places people's and environmental health at the center of all design decisions.

 The US EPA's page on Indoor Air Quality provides an overview of Volatile Organic Compounds (VOCs) and their impact on human health.